UMassCDS/BuzzardsBay/README.md

-2.  `check_site()`, intended to be run after some time has elapsed since running `stitch_site()`, checks to see if any of the deployment files have been updated or if any of the result data files have changed (likely through inadvertant editing).
+2.  `check_site()`, intended to be run after some time has elapsed since running `stitch_site()`, checks to see if any of the deployment files have been updated or if any of the result data files have changed (likely through inadvertent editing).
 It also checks for missing files.
 If a site passes `check_site()`, the result data files are up to date.
 If it fails, result files and the report need to be recreated by running `stitch_site()` again.